aditirao7/robotics/README.md

 # Miscellaneous Codes

 ## arduino_motor_code:
    Generating PWM values for motors of a differential drive bot through a joystick using an Arduino.
-Contains scripts for an arduino joystick module as well as a Nintendo Wii Nunchuck which uses the I2C communication protocol.
+Contains scripts for an arduino joystick module as well as a Nintendo Wii Nunchuk which uses the I2C communication protocol.

 ## basic_atmega:
    Basic Atmega microcontroller coding, blinking LEDs, timers, interrupts and debouncing.